 Apple and Google App Stores are filled to the brim with both free apps and paid apps.
 With the sharp rise in smartphone users over the years, there’s also an increase in the demand for mobile apps for different mobile systems such as Windows, Blackberry.
 Mobile app developers, marketers, and publishers alike have seen the immense potential of earning by way of these apps.
 While it is easy to develop and make money by selling it for $$$, how can a mobile app developer earn by way of selling them for free?

-Here is how a mobile app developer can make money from Free Apps.
+How a mobile app developer can make money from Free Apps

 The only drawback here is that CPM rates are kind of low.
 This may put a lot of strain, especially if you are just starting out.
 However, this still can be improved, as your app’s popularity catches on with users.